eclab/grains/README.md

 There are two **special directories**:

 * **INFO**.
-This contains useful documentation on GRAINS, MIDI, and other topics you might like to read.
+This contains useful documentation you might like to read.
+	* [Developing for GRAINS on AE Modular](info/DevelopingForGrains.md) A collection of tips for GRAINS software developers.
+	* [Modular MIDI Convensions for Musicians](info/ModularMIDIConventionsForMusicians.md) An introduction to the Modular MIDI conventions (IMDI on AE) for interested musicians.
+	* [Modular MIDI Convensions for Developers](info/ModularMIDIConventionsForDevelopers.md) The Modular MIDI conventions for software developers

-* **MIDI**.
+* [**MIDI**](midi/README.md).
 This contains MIDI library code useful for developers.
 It's not a GRAINS firmware application.

 ### Firmware Summary